snowplow/documentation/docs/destinations/forwarding-events/snowbridge/testing/index.md

 The easiest way to test Snowbridge configuration (e.g. transformations) is to run it locally.
 Ideally, you should also use a sample of data that is as close to the real world as possible.
 The sample file should contain the events/messages you’d like to test with, one per line.

-## Snowplow data — generating a sample
+## Snowplow data

+### Getting started

+You can get started working with Snowplow data by [downloading this file](./assets/input.txt) that contains a sample of web and mobile Snowplow events in TSV format.
+However, if you need events that match your actual events, use the following section of this guide to generate your own sample of events.

+### Generating a sample

-If you're working with Snowplow data, you can follow the [guide to use Snowplow Micro](/docs/data-product-studio/data-quality/snowplow-micro/basic-usage/index.md) to generate test data, using the `--output-tsv` to get the data into a file, as per the [exporting to tsv section](/docs/data-product-studio/data-quality/snowplow-micro/basic-usage/index.md#exporting-events-to-tsv).
+In order to generate your own sample of Snowplow data, you can follow the [guide to use Snowplow Micro](/docs/data-product-studio/data-quality/snowplow-micro/basic-usage/index.md) to generate test data, using the `--output-tsv` to get the data into a file, as per the [exporting to tsv section](/docs/data-product-studio/data-quality/snowplow-micro/basic-usage/index.md#exporting-events-to-tsv).

 For example, here we’re using a file named `data.tsv`: